Pathogen avoidance: Parasite manipulation of host behavior

 Many parasitic species manipulate the behavior if their hosts in order to increase the probability of transmission and completion of a parasite's lifecycle, these are sometimes referred to as behavior-altering parasites.
 This is a widespread adaptive strategy that increases fitness benefits for the parasite.
 Parasites can affect host behavior in multiple ways by altering host activity, the host's microenvironment or both.
 A comparison across host and parasite taxa revealed that vertebrates that were infected were more likely to have impaired reaction to predators as a result of manipulation while infection in invertebrates lead to increase in the host coming in contact with predators.

 Known factors of influence

 Sex

-Females consistently demonstrate higher disgust sensitivity than men.
-Evidence suggests that females respond more sensitively to specifically disease threats than men.
+Women consistently demonstrate higher disgust sensitivity than men.
+Evidence suggests that women respond more sensitively to disease threats than men.
 This is hypothesized to be consistent with the enhanced evolutionary role in women for protecting their offspring.